 Enter "Flir".
 I chose the German Shorthaired Pointer over the course of a year or two.
 I found many breeds that were known for being fast or known for being intelligent or even both.
 But the other virtue I was searching for was snuggle-ability.
 I wanted a dog who could learn fast, work hard, and run like the wind but that would be happy to just cuddle on the couch at the end of the day.
 I found a line of GSPs that had an incredible temperament and had produced some stunning show dogs.
 No one had attempted to compete in performance venues but I was thoroughly convinced that any dog who loves to run should at least try agility.
 The owner of this stud was gracious enough to take a chance on me and gave me pick puppy from a litter of ten.
 That was my Flir Monster.

-Since adding Flir to our family 10 years ago we have gone on many adventures.
-Our lives have moved us all over the country but we finally settled in Phoenix, Arizona.
-We currently share our home with three GSPs and occasionally breed with a focus on versatility and breeding dogs that will be successful anywhere including; the field, show ring, performance arena, service or therapy work, or hiking with their family.
+Since adding Flir to our family over 10 years ago we have gone on many adventures.
+Our lives have moved us all over the country, from Juneau, Alaska to Altanta, Georgia but we finally settled in Phoenix, Arizona.
+We currently share our home with six GSPs and occasionally breed with a focus on versatility and breeding dogs that will be successful anywhere including; the field, show ring, performance arena, service or therapy work, or hiking with their family.